-Communicating with Adults Who Have Autism Spectrum Disorder
+Communicating With Adults Who Have Autism Spectrum Disorder

 An explanation of ASD

+According to the Centers for Disease Control and Prevention, autism spectrum disorder is a developmental disability that can cause severe communication, social, and behavioral changes.
 Autism is a complex neurological disorder that effects each person differently.
 There are some common traits such as repetitive or restricted activities, abnormal sensory responses, and poor social skills.
 Autistic people like routines and may become anxious or angry when their routines are disrupted.